cockroachdb/docs/src/current/cockroachcloud/serverless-faqs.md

 ### Is my cluster isolated?
 Does it share resources with any other clusters?

 CockroachDB {{ site.data.products.serverless }} is a multi-tenant offering and resources are shared between clusters.
-For more information, see [CockroachDB {{ site.data.products.serverless }} Architecture]({% link cockroachcloud/architecture.md %}).

 ## Cluster maintenance